This package contains art, text, or software code produced using generative AI.

 1. The Selector HUD

-Access the token's entire Visage library directly from the Token HUD to quickly apply any Visages or to manage any existing masks on that token.
+Access the token's entire Visage library directly from the Token HUD to quickly apply any Visages (Identities or Overlays).
+Manage any existing Overlays on that token.
 No more having to edit the token's settings every time you want to make a change.

 -